-Nipah virus death toll rises in India
+'Hero' nurse who died battling Nipah

-The death toll from the deadly Nipah virus in the southern Indian state of Kerala has risen to 10, doctors say.
+Lini Puthussery, a 28-year-old nurse, wrote this note to her husband as she was dying from the deadly Nipah virus on Monday in India's southern state of Kerala.
+She has two sons, aged five and two.

+At least nine other people have died in the outbreak in Kozhikode, formerly Calicut.

 Two others who have tested positive for the virus are critically ill.

-Some 40 people have been put under under quarantine following the deaths.
+Some 40 people have been put into quarantine following the deaths.

-Symptoms of infection include fever, vomiting and headaches, making the virus hard to diagnose.

-Nipah has a mortality rate of 70% and there is no vaccine.
-It can be transmitted to humans from animals.
+Health authorities across Kerala have been on alert, setting up medical camps and a control room to tackle the situation.

 - Did India hide its first cases of Zika virus?